-This term is equal to the flower.
+In the cannabis industry terms Feed is equal to the flower.
 These are the hairy or sticky parts of the plant.
 This is what is harvested for consumption.
 Many also refer to this as the trim.
 All three terms mean the similar part.

-Target of Extraction Content
+The target of Extraction Content

 These dissolve other substances to create a solution.
 This method is used extraction.
 Some solvents used are liquid butane, propane, co2, and water.
 There is debate on which is the best solvent.
 Depending on the yield and growing conditions, many times water with the right pH is more than enough.
 Although some say a better percent yield is possible when using chemical solvents.

-The loaded solution refers to dissolved THC, other solutes, plus the liquid solvent.
+In the cannabis industry terms, loaded solution refers to dissolved THC, other solutes, plus the liquid solvent.
 This is part of the extraction process.

 This refers to the purpose of the process.
 The extract is the THC oil plus a few other things extracted.
 The solvent is gone due to evaporation.
 This allows the industry to use the oils to produce other products.
 This includes things like edibles, to CBD oil that people use to treat pain.

-This term refers to the percent of a particular molecule dissolved from the feed and retained in the product.
+In the cannabis industry terms recovery refers to the percent of a particular molecule dissolved from the feed and retained in the product.
 Depending on the method of extraction, it can vary.
 This is also influenced by growing conditions, harvesting methods, and if leaching was used.

 While the yield refers to the total product, a percent yield is the fraction of the total product divided by the total feed.
 This basically means the amount of THC and oils that are extracted from the total yield.
 This does vary, as different methods of growing, harvesting, and extracting produce different percent yields.
 This happens even when the total yields are similar.

-This term is simply how long a solvent is in contact with the feed.
+This cannabis industry term is simply how long a solvent is in contact with the feed.
 Depending on the type of solvent, this time varies.
 Some suggest shorter times with chemicals solvents.
 Even using water, it is important to use a special meter to check the total dissolved solids, or TDS.